dprgarner/cv/src/cv.md

 I took ownership of the JavaScript codebases within a home insurance platform.

 - I maintained and extended a customer-facing app and a backoffice app for purchasing and modifying home insurance policies, with front-ends and backends-for-frontends implemented in React, Express, TypeScript, and RxJS.
-- I provided technical leadership, architecture design, and support on a wide range of parallel projects and initiatives, including the front-end rebuilds of the insurance risk form, the quote landing page, and the payments page, as well as the introduction of user-behaviour-tracking analytics and A/B testing.
+- I provided technical leadership, architecture design, and support on a wide range of parallel projects and initiatives, including the front-end rebuilds of the insurance risk form, the payments page, and the landing page, as well as the introduction of user-behaviour-tracking analytics and A/B testing.
 - I worked with business analysts and delivery managers to break down high-level business requirements into self-contained user stories for development.
 - I participated in large-scale architecture discussions with the other tech leads and tech principals to plan the evolution of our cloud-native, event-driven, microservice-architectured insurance platform, implemented primarily in Java with Domain Driven Design.
 - I conducted interviews for candidate front-end developers, as well as setting and marking take-home assessments.